GoodDollar/GoodProtocolUI/README.md

 **Please open all pull requests against the `master` branch.**
 CI checks will run against all PRs.

+Make sure to read up on our contribution guidelines and the different open-source contributors opportunities: https://github.com/GoodDollar/.github/blob/master/CONTRIBUTING.md
-For more information please go to https://docs.gooddollar.org/
+For more information about the GoodDollar Protocol, please go to https://docs.gooddollar.org/